US · Regulatory authority

 Region

-RegSig's AI-native pipeline continuously ingests unknown publications, extracts regulatory actions, and normalizes them into scored signals with topic classification, time horizon, and jurisdiction context.
+RegSig's AI-native pipeline continuously ingests Global authority publications, extracts regulatory actions, and normalizes them into scored signals with topic classification, time horizon, and jurisdiction context.
 Each signal is linked to source evidence and mapped against product portfolios so compliance teams can assess exposure without manual triage.

 Proposed Federal Rule on Additives Labeling Rules for Federal Compliance Timelines